A customer may place two separate orders that need to ship to the same address. In these cases, you can utilize the Merge Order feature.

 Currently, merging orders works with the following sales channels for tracking writeback:

 We will continue to add the remaining sales channel integration and update the list as they are released.

-- Orders in the Awaiting Fulfillment filter can be merged at this time
+- Only orders in the Awaiting Fulfillment filter can be merged at this time.

-If you have any questions are would like to try this feature, please email firstname.lastname@example.org, and we will be happy to turn this feature on for your account.
+If you have any questions are would like to try this feature, please email firstname.lastname@example.org.